ITINERARIES Old Japan—Kanazawa to Kyoto From refined imperial cities to rustic countryside hamlets

 To gain an understanding of Kyoto’s significance, stop by the Museum of Kyoto on Sanjo Street, its annex a distinct red-brick building that is a national treasure.
 Venture up to the second floor which has a permanent exhibition on the city’s history, as well as a fascinating look at its most important festival taking place every July, Gion Matsuri, and selected works of craft.

 Perched on the side of a mountain, the extraordinary architecture of Kiyomizudera Temple’s main hall is a must-see.
 It is a good idea to start your visit early and prepare to walk uphill for a while to reach it.
-The roof of the main hall is under construction until 2020 but is accessible.

 The area around the temple is heaven for ceramics lovers and is host to numerous pottery shops.
 Kawai Kanjiro Memorial House, the former residence of a mingei potter, is a hidden gem in the area.